Jasmit22/blackjack/README.md

 </div>

 ## **Environment Variables**

-You will notice the `.env` file is included within the database files.
-This is because the database runs locally, so security is not a concern.
+> [!IMPORTANT]
+> `.env` files are included in the database setup for simplicity, as this project runs locally.

 In the backend, add the following to a `.env` file: